Skip to content

 Tip

-Setting auto_build=False will skip building the project, which can be useful if you've already built it.
+Setting auto_build to False will skip building the project, which can be useful if the project has already been built.

 Git-Based Projects